bahrus/p-et-alia/README.md

     <xtal-radio-group-md name="pronoun" data-flag="voted" data-allow-voting="-1"></xtal-radio-group-md>
 ```

-This will define a custom element with name p-d-x-slot-bot.

 The danger of defining small little custom elements to do these small tasks, is, if you are working with loosely coupled teams and integrating web components together, a strict naming convention needs to be established (pending standards are waiting in the stands to address this.)

-If you are generating your markup dynamically, you can let extend come up with a name for you:
+If you are generating your markup dynamically, you can let extend come up with a unique name for you:

 ```TypeScript
 import {extend} from 'p-et-alia/p-d-x.js';